practicalli/clojure/docs/testing/test-runners/kaocha-test-runner.md

                  :fail-fast? true}}
     ```

+    Libraries and directories containing code to support testing projects can be added to the `:test/env` alias
+    ```clojure
+    :test/env
+    {:extra-paths ["test"]
+     :extra-deps  {org.clojure/test.check {:mvn/version "1.1.1"}}}
+    ```

+    Alias definitions should include `:extra-paths ["test"]` to add the `test` directory on the class path, enabling Koacha test runner to find the unit test code.

 ## Run Kaocha

-Kaocha can be run via the tasks in the Practicalli Makefile, Clojure CLI, or by creating a `kaocha` script.
+Kaocha can be run via make tasks, Clojure CLI, or by creating a `kaocha` script.

+> [Babashka task runner](https://book.babashka.org/#tasks) could also be used to develop tasks to run kaocha

 === "Make"

-    ```shell
-    make test
-    ```

-    Kaocha stops if there is a failing task.
-Use the `test-all` target to run all unit tests regardless of failures (execept compiler errors)

-    ```bash
-    make test-all
-    ```

-    Continually run tests by watching for changes using the `:test/watch` alias.
-If a test fails, Koacha will stop the test run and restart from the failing test when a change is detected.
-Use `watch-all` if all tests should run regardless of failure.

-    ```bash
-    make test-watch
-    ```
+    [:fontawesome-brands-github: Practialli Makefile](https://github.com/practicalli/dotfiles/blob/main/Makefile){target=_blank} contains tasks for testing Clojure projects with Kaocha (and many other common Clojure development tasks)

     ???
 EXAMPLE "Practicalli Makefile targets for unit testing"
         Practicalli Makefile includes the following targets for Kaocha test runner